 Passover starts with a big ritual meal known as the Seder (say “say-der”), which means “order” in Hebrew.
 Family and friends come together to eat traditional dishes.

 A special Seder plate is placed on the table with symbolic foods that represent parts of the Passover story such as hard-boiled eggs, greens, a lamb bone, bitter herbs, salt water, haroset (a mixture of nuts, apples and wine) and matzah (say “ma-tsah”).

-A very important food on the Seder table, matzah is the crunchy cracker-like bread made from flour and water that is unleavened, which means it hasn’t been allowed the time to rise.
+A very important food on the Seder table, matzah is a crunchy cracker-like bread made from flour and water that is unleavened.
+That means it hasn’t been allowed the time to rise.